hashicorp/terraform-provider-azurerm/website/docs/r/managed_application.html.markdown

 * `id` - The ID of the Managed Application.

-* `managed_app_outputs` - The name and value pairs that define the managed application outputs.
+* `outputs` - The name and value pairs that define the managed application outputs.

 ## Timeouts